-- 15.5.1 All engines with a power output of greater than 130kW, installed on a vessel which is a MASS of any size, or a vessel in commercial use for sport or pleasure over 24 metres length (as measured using EC Directive 2013/53/EU), constructed after 1st January 2000 should be issued with an Engine International Air Pollution Prevention (EIAPP) Certificate and a Technical File, according to schedule 2 of MSN 1819(M+F). - 15.5.2 A vessel under 24 metres certified as a vessel in commercial use for sport or pleasure is not required to carry an EIAPP certificate if it is compliant with EC Directive 2013/53/EU.
+- 15.5.1 All engines with a power output of greater than 130kW, installed on a MASS of any size, or a MASS in commercial use for sport or pleasure over 24 metres length (as measured using EC Directive 2013/53/EU), constructed after 1st January 2000, should be issued with an Engine International Air Pollution Prevention (EIAPP) Certificate and a Technical File, according to schedule 2 of MSN 1819(M+F). - 15.5.2 A MASS less than 24 metres certified as a MASS in commercial use for sport or pleasure is not required to carry an EIAPP certificate if it is compliant with EC Directive 2013/53/EU.
 Further guidance on air emissions regulations can be found in MSN 1819 (M+F)85 and the Merchant Shipping (Prevention of Air Pollution from Ships).

-15.6 Ballast Water
+15.6 BALLAST WATER